 Do you think that mattered to him?
 How about to me?
 How about to Jason?

 Discovery is the process by which someone finds you.
 Easy enough concept.
-With Twitter, especially, people search for what they’re, well, looking for.
+With Twitter, especially, people search for what they are looking for.
 They search trends, hashtags, and keywords.

 By using relevant, keyword-like hashtags, you can be found by current and potential customers.